nilaykumar/nilaykumar.github.io/content/blog/one-weird-kernel-trick.md

 That's exactly the matrix that we had constructed earlier.
 You might notice that I've called the function (by force of habit) `differential`.
-That's just a synonym for 'boundary' in the context of homology theories.[^fn:4]
+That's just a synonym for 'boundary' in the context of "homology theories", which we'll touch on briefly below.[^fn:4]

 All that's left now is to compute its nullity.
 That's easy enough with `scipy`.